c-sanders/ImageOverlay/README.md

 GIMP can be thought of as having two distinct relationships with Python;

-+ Invoking Python code from within GIMP, using Python-Fu.
++ Python code can be invoked from within GIMP, by way of GIMP's Python-Fu facility.
-+ Writing Scripts or Plugins for GIMP in Python, using GIMP-Python.
++ Python can be used to write Scripts or Plugins for GIMP, by way of the GIMP-Python Python module.

 More information about Python-Fu can be found [here](https://docs.gimp.org/2.10/en/gimp-filters-python-fu.html), while further information about GIMP-Python can be found [here](http://www.jamesh.id.au/software/pygimp/).

+### Python-Fu.

+Python-Fu is a facility provided by GIMP, which enables Python code to be executed from within GIMP.

+### GIMP-Python.

+The majority of GIMP's functionality is implemented in the C Programming Language.
+Furthermore, this functionality is implemented within a C
+Library called libgimp.
+GIMP-Python is a Python module which provides a wrapper around this Library and in doing so, it provides Python bindings

 Invoking the Python Script interactively from within GIMP.
 ----------------------------------------------------------